 Tax administrations, like other public and private sector organisations, require the appropriate structure and management skills in order to attain their objectives.
 In developing countries, tax administrations were previously structured in the traditional bureaucratic style and served as departments under the supervision of their country's finance ministry (Sarr, 2016).
 Such a structure made them nonresponsive to contemporary challenges.
 In recent times, most tax authorities in developing countries have gained some measure of autonomy.
 However, the semi-autonomy currently enjoyed by tax administrations in developing countries is yet to yield significant results.
 This may be due to problems other than their structure and there is a need for tax administrations to embrace 21st century management techniques.
-Public sector organisations in more advanced countries are embracing contemporary management techniques, such as lean management, total quality management, and new public management.
+Public sector organisations in more advanced countries are embracing contemporary management.
 As such, developing countries' tax administrations risk failing to attain their objectives if they retain old fashioned, public sector, bureaucratic management techniques amidst the complexities of the 21st century.